theantichris/WordPress-Plugin-Boilerplate/README.md

 You can view the Composer package at https://github.com/theantichris/wp-plugin-framework.

+__All future development of this framework will be in the Composer repo and not here.__

 ## Introduction

-This is an OOP framework for developing WordPress plugins.
+This is an OOP boilerplate for developing WordPress plugins.

 The main class uses the Singleton pattern to make sure that only one instance of the plugin is ever created.